On the Fallacy of Global Token Perplexity in Spoken Language Model Evaluation: Experimental Setup

 \section{Experimental Setup}

 We adopt SALMon for all evaluations.
 SALMon includes 6 subsets that measure acoustic consistency in gender, speaker identity, sentiment, two background conditions, and room attributes.
-Each data point consists of a positive and a negative sample, where the negative sample has inconsistencies on one of the attribute.
-Our evaluations of SLMs cover GSLM \cite{gslm}, TWIST \cite{twist}, pGSLM \cite{pgslm}, Spirit-LM \cite{spiritlm}, TASTE \cite{tseng2025taste}, Flow-SLM \cite{chou2025flow}, and Llama-mimi \cite{sugiura2025llama}.
+Each data point consists of a positive and a negative sample, where the negative sample contains an inconsistency in one of the attributes.
+Our evaluations of SLMs cover GSLM \cite{gslm}, TWIST \cite{twist}, pGSLM \cite{pgslm}, Spirit-LM \cite{spiritlm}, TASTE \cite{tseng2025taste}, Flow-SLM \cite{chou2025flow}, and Llama-Mimi \cite{sugiura2025llama}.
 We measure their performance under original and proposed methods.
 The localized window $\delta$ is set as 0.5s.

 We use the Prolific service to obtain MOS scores.
 We evaluate 50 samples over 9 models, which yields 450 generations to be evaluated.
 Each generation is independently assessed by five annotators on a five-point Likert scale.
 The annotators are proficient English speakers, and they are fairly compensated for their time.
 See Appendix~\ref{sec:apx-MOS-prompt} for the annotation guidelines provided to annotators.